mdufek660/JSFunFall2021/docs/Syllabus.md

 ### Getting Help

-If you find that you have any trouble keeping up with assignments, technology or other aspects of the course, make sure you let AlbanyCanCode know as early as possible.
+If you find that you have any trouble keeping up with assignments, technology or other aspects of the course, make sure you let CanCode Communities know as early as possible.
 As you will find, building rapport and effective relationships are key to becoming an effective professional.

 While Jamal and Matina would like to help you any way we can, your instructors do have full-time jobs outside of this class and are not always available.
 We encourage you to message the class channel or ask other students for help.
 Our staff are also available for 1-on-1 help sessions.